mharkness1/http_server_intro/README.md

 The project is a simplified mock of a 'twitter'-eque platform called 'Chirpy' where users are registered and they can post 'chirps'.
 Currently implemented: user account creation, chirp creation, login with hashed passwords, authentication on posting with JWT and refresh tokens, and authorization (with a fictional premium project 'chirpy red').

-Additional tools used: SQLC (ADD LINK) for autogeneration of typed interfaces and dababase methods; Goose (ADD LINK) as a database migration tool.
+Additional tools used: [SQLC](https://sqlc.dev/) for autogeneration of typed interfaces and dababase methods; [Goose](https://github.com/pressly/goose) as a database migration tool.

 ## Local Set-up
 1. Copy repo